Respiratory Continuous Monitoring

-RespiraFibre uses a 9‑micrometre nanotechnology sensor to add continuous breathing waveform monitoring to routine oxygen-delivery and respiratory interfaces, helping teams notice meaningful change sooner within existing workflows.
+RespiraFibre uses a tiny sensor to add continuous breathing waveform monitoring helping teams notice meaningful change sooner within existing workflows.

 Why this matters